 £2,210 to £12,770

 There’s no such thing as an insignificant brain injury

 When someone suffers a traumatic head injury as a result of an accident, it’s a fine line as to whether they suffer the disastrous consequences of a serious brain injury or whether they get concussion.
 The severity of the external force often plays a part in determining which it will be, but not always.

 As personal injury solicitors, helping the family of a severely brain damaged accident victim to start on the long road to making a brain damage injury compensation claim, can be one of the most challenging aspects of the work that we do.

 A catastrophic brain injury claim isn’t just about the money that we can recover for the client, albeit that is important.
 Our job is to be there throughout the life of the claim and, thereafter, for our clients and their families.

 At the other end of the scale though its’ also important not to get drawn into the mindset of thinking that mild traumatic brain injuries are insignificant matters in themselves.

 Brain injury claims are complex serious injury claims.
 Not every personal injury solicitor is capable of handling them with the level expertise that they require.
 At Mooneerams Solicitors we are fortunate in having a number of highly experienced brain injury solicitors, who work together as a team, under the leadership of our director, Angus Fergusson.

 If you would like to discuss any aspects of making a brain injury claim in confidence, make a free no obligation call to Mooneerams Solicitors on 029 2048 3615 and ask to speak with Angus Fergusson.
-Alternatively, you can contact us online by sending your contact details to us for Angus to call you back.
+Alternatively, you can contact us online by sending your contact details to us to request a call back from Angus.

-We are able to fund brain damage claims by use of a Conditional Fee Agreement, also known as a No Win, No Fee agreement.
+We usually handle brain damage claims and head injury compensation claims using a Conditional Fee Agreement, also known as a No Win, No Fee agreement.